Llanbedr: Airport

 The village is home to Llanbedr Airport, a general aviation aerodrome.
-Until 2004, the site was operated as a military airfield by the Defence Evaluation and Research Agency (DERA) and QinetiQ as a launch site for remotely piloted drone 'aircraft' for use as aerial targets by the RAF and other UK forces.
+Until 2004 the site was operated as a military airfield by the Defence Evaluation and Research Agency (DERA) and QinetiQ as a launch site for remotely-piloted drones for use as aerial targets by the RAF and other UK forces.
 The airfield was included in the Snowdonia Enterprise Zone by the Welsh Government in January 2013.

-In 2018, the airport became home to a flying school offering pleasure flights and flying lessons.
+In 2018 the airport became home to a flying school offering pleasure flights and flying lessons.

 After the UK passed 2021 enabling legislation, in 2022, the Welsh Government announced plans to develop space launch capability at the site, to be named Spaceport Snowdonia.

 Amenities

 The Morfa Dyffryn sand dunes and Mochras (Shell Island) lie nearby.
-It has two public houses; Ty Mawr Hotel and The Victoria Inn.
+It has two public houses.

-To the north of the village is the smaller village of Pensarn, situated at the estuary of the river Artro.
+To the north of the village is the smaller village of Pensarn, situated at the estuary of the River Artro.
 This is the location of Llanbedr & Pensarn Yacht Club and the Christian Mountain Centre, a residential adventure activity centre.